 Learning to feed your dairy goat kids correctly is an extremely important part of raising milk goats.
-Dairy goats need to be fed colostrum within about 30 minutes after birth.
+Dairy goat kids need to be fed colostrum within about 30 minutes after birth.
 When the doe begins stage 2 of labor, have someone take last year's frozen colostrum from the freezer and put it in a pan of hot tap water.
 Do not put it in a pan of boiling water.
 Use only hot tap water from the faucet.
 To make sure no tap water gets into the container that the colostrum is in, you can clip the bag to the pan.
-It takes about 15-30 minutes for the colostrum to turn into liquid, and then it will be ready to feed the baby.
-By the time it has turned to liquid, the baby will probably have been born, unless there are complications.
+It takes about 15-30 minutes for the colostrum to turn into liquid, and then it will be ready to feed the kid.
+By the time it has turned to liquid, the kid will probably have been born, unless there are complications.
 In the case of an extended birthing time because of complications, make sure you put the colostrum in the refrigerator so it won't spoil while the difficult delivery is being taken care of.

-For the first 2 days, feed lukewarm colostrum to the baby 1/2 cup per feeding, 4-5 times per day.
+For the first 2 days, feed lukewarm colostrum to the kid 1/2 cup per feeding, 4-5 times per day.
 Save half of the first days' colostrum in a freezer bag or a plastic yogurt container and put it in the freezer until next year.
-Use last year's colostrum that was kept in the freezer for the baby that is just born, and continue to feed the newborn fresh colostrum from the doe minus the colostrum you freeze for next year.
+Use last year's colostrum that was kept in the freezer for the kid that is just born, and continue to feed the newborn fresh colostrum from the doe minus the colostrum you freeze for next year.
 If you don't have frozen colostrum from your doe from last year, find someone with dairy goats to purchase frozen colostrum from, or you can purchase colostrum through some dairy goat supply companies.
-Make sure you feed the babies colostrum as it is essential to their health and development.
+Make sure you feed the kids colostrum as it is essential to their health and development.

 Colostrum will be a thick, light, yellowish color.
 After approximately 3 milkings or 36 hours, you will be able to see that the milk has come in because it will have a white color and thinner consistency.
-When the baby is first born, if it refuses to drink the colostrum, you may need to start tube feeding.
-We have never had to use a tube feeder because we are very persistent about helping the baby get small amounts of liquid by extremely slowly pouring small amounts of colostrum into their mouths by lifting the bottle with the nipple on up and down so little drops will go in their mouth.
+When the kid is first born, if it refuses to drink the colostrum, you may need to start tube feeding.
+We have never had to use a tube feeder with our kids because we are very persistent about helping the baby get small amounts of liquid by extremely slowly pouring small amounts of colostrum into their mouths by lifting the bottle with the nipple on it up and down so little drops will go in their mouth.
 If the baby won't drink the milk, stroke their chin gently too.
-You might take the baby in the house, get comfortable and coax it gently and patiently to drink.
+You might take the kid into the house, get comfortable and coax it gently and patiently to drink.
 So far, this method always works for us.
 If you do have to tube feed a kid, measure the feeding tube from the mouth to behind the front elbow.
 Use a permanent marker to mark how long that is, and when you insert it, do not go in further than the mark.
 If you hear gurgling from the other end of the tube, you are in the stomach; if you hear breathing, you are in the lungs which is bad, so pull the tube out and try again.
 Give the baby goat 2 ounces of colostrum.
 Just hold the tube of colostrum up.
 After it has gone into the stomach, pinch the tubing before you pull it out so milk won't go in the lungs.

 To find out how to feed adult dairy goats, click here.